Zoltán Lajos Bay

 In 1923 at Tungsram Ltd., a research laboratory was established for improving light sources, mainly electric bulbs.
-The head of that laboratory was Ignác Pfeifer, whose research staff included Zoltán Bay, along with Tivadar Millner, Imre Bródy, György Szigeti, Ernő Winter, and many others.
+The head of that laboratory was Ignác Pfeifer, whose research staff included Bay, along with Tivadar Millner, Imre Bródy, György Szigeti, Ernő Winter, and many others.

-György Szigeti worked together with Zoltán Bay on metal-vapor lamps and fluorescent light sources.
+György Szigeti worked together with Bay on metal-vapor lamps and fluorescent light sources.
 They received a U.S. patent on "Electroluminescent light sources" which were made of silicon carbide; these light sources were the ancestors of light-emitting diodes (LEDs).

-In 1955, Zoltán Bay became head of the Department of Nuclear Physics in the National Bureau of Standards (NBS, called today NIST), where he measured the velocity and frequency of light by a previously unknown measurement method.
-As a result of Bay's research, the 1983 conference of the International Weights and Measures Bureau accepted, as a standard, the definition of a meter (metre) as recommended by Zoltán Bay.
+In 1955, Bay became head of the Department of Nuclear Physics in the National Bureau of Standards (NBS, called today NIST), where he measured the velocity and frequency of light by a previously unknown measurement method.
+As a result of Bay's research, the 1983 conference of the International Weights and Measures Bureau accepted, as a standard, the definition of a meter (metre) as recommended by Bay.

 In 1998, the State of Israel recognized him as among the Righteous Among the Nations and listed his name at Yad Vashem as rescuer number 6497.